FREQUENTLY ASKED QUESTIONS

 Who are the volunteers?

 Any adult may volunteer to provide services through Parkland Village.
-In some cases, children can assist supervising adults in the provision of those services.
+Teenagers over 14 can assist supervising parents or guardians in the provision of those services.
 Before becoming active, however, prospective volunteers, whether members or not, must be vetted through a formal process to ensure to the extent possible that they are trustworthy.
+Those volunteers will also attend an orientation session.

 Who receives services?